 On the 11th hour of the 11th day of the 11th month of 1918 an armistice between Germany and the Allied nations came into effect.
 On November 11, 1919, Armistice Day was commemorated for the first time.
-In 1919, President Wilson proclaimed the day should be “…filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory.”
-At 11 a.m., there was a brief suspension of business activities so that parades and public meetings could take place.
+In 1919, President Wilson proclaimed the day should be “filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory.”
+There were plans for parades, public meetings and a brief suspension of business activities at 11 a.m.

-Just as our veterans stood watch and stand watch today on freedom’s frontier and along our borders, so have they safeguarded the prosperity of American in our neighborhoods, our businesses, and our homes.
-It is our moral obligation to ensure that they receive our support, despite the current gutting of our Armed Forces, for as long as they live as proud veterans of the United States Armed Forces.
+Just as our veterans stood watch and stand watch today on freedom’s frontier and along our borders, so have they safeguarded the prosperity of our Nation in our neighborhoods, our businesses, and our homes.
+It is our moral obligation to ensure they receive our support, despite the current gutting of our Armed Forces, for as long as they live as proud veterans of the United States Armed Forces.
 On Veterans Day, we pay tribute to the veterans, to the fallen, and to their families.
-To honor their contributions to America, let us strive with renewed determination to keep the promises we have made to all who have answered our country’s call.
-As we fulfill our obligations to them, we keep faith with the patriots who have risked their lives to preserve the Union, and with the ideals of service and sacrifice upon which our Republic was founded.
+To honor their contributions to our Nation, let us strive with renewed determination to keep the promises we have made to all who have answered our country’s call.
+As we fulfill our obligations to them, we keep faith with the patriots who have risked their lives to preserve our Union, and with the ideals of service and sacrifice upon which our Republic was founded.

-We CALL upon ALL veterans and veteran organizations in America, who still believe in their oath to protect and defend, to unite with us at once – in this Declaration to maintain our Constitutional Republic.
+We CALL upon ALL veterans and veteran organizations in America, who still believe in their oath to protect and defend, to unite with us at once—in this Declaration to maintain the Constitutional Republic.

 We CALL for ALL citizens who still desire freedom and liberty, to stand with us and carry our demands to right the wrongs against our nation in the preservation of freedom, liberty, justice and the rule of law.